 Information security awareness is one of the most effective ways to protect company data since so many security risks are caused by user error, misconfiguration and mismanagement.
 The primary goal of such programs is to minimize these issues by changing users behaviour to ensure their responsibilities for ensuring the confidentiality, integrity and availability of information … Continue reading Insight – Security Awareness

 Your employees are the key to success in business, especially when you use technology to make them more productive.
 This access to data and applications can also pose dangers, though.
 An employee using data inappropriately – either maliciously or unwittingly – can incur reputational, legal and financial risk for your business.
-In conversation with 304 … Continue reading Companies thrive on talent.
+In conversations with 304 … Continue reading Companies thrive on talent

 The impact of corporate culture on security awareness is often misunderstood.
 Many companies are training employees with carrots, not sticks.
 Changing from a “fear “ to a “reward” based culture.
 Some companies are using games, contests and prizes to train employees on safe practices for cyber security and having great results.
 Companies are starting to … Continue reading Culture and Cyber security